Law Enforcement Authority

 The University Police Department maintains close working relationships with the San Antonio Police Department, Bexar County Sheriff’s Office, federal, state, and other law enforcement agencies and routinely shares investigative information.
 The University Police Department also works closely with the San Antonio Fire Department and EMS.

 A number of recognized student organizations maintain meeting and living facilities off campus.
 The University Police Department is routinely informed by other local law enforcement agencies of any criminal activities involving UTSA student organizations.
-The information in these reports is subsequently shared with the Office of Student Life.
+The information in these reports is subsequently shared with the UTSA Student Conduct and Community Standards Office.